 It is recommended that those providing these types of rental seek legal advice too to establish what legal and practical options are available.

 Many new condos are applying for hotel licences from the start, which removes any issues and makes short-term rentals in their condos perfectly legal.
 It is by far the best option, but it is not always practical in older condos.
 The reality is that things will become a lot clearer in the next year, but by this time, several more issues are likely to have been raised.

-Well-appointed 2 bedroom condo for rent in the centre of Pattaya
+Well-appointed 2 bedrooms condo for rent and for sale in the centre of Pattaya